 Two Walks Exploring the Sights, Sounds and Smells of Old Park Wood

-Enjoy a walk at Old Park Wood Nature Reserve with fascinating insights from Reserves Officer, Anna Daniels.
-Old Park Wood is a joy to visit in springtime with its stunning display of Bluebells.
+Enjoy a walk at Old Park Wood Nature Reserve with fascinating insights from Senior Reserves Officer, Anna Daniels.
+Old Park Wood is a joy to visit throughout the year.

-Anna Daniels is a Reserves Officer at the Trust and looks after the Trust’s nature reserves in the west of our patch, as well as leading on the Cassiobury Park and Whippendell Wood project in partnership with Watford Borough Council.
-Anna enjoys the diverse range of habitats she works to protect and is particularly interested in birds, trees and fungi.
+Anna Daniels is a Senior Reserves Officer at the Trust and enjoys the diverse range of habitats she works to protect.
+She is particularly interested in birds, trees and botany.

-One of the reserves under Anna’s care, is Old Park Wood, an ancient woodland, which sits on the Hertfordshire and Middlesex border, a stone’s throw from Harefield Hospital.
-Let’s go on a wander with her and find out more about it.
+Here, Anna takes us on a stroll around Old Park Wood Nature Reserve, an ancient woodland, which sits on the Hertfordshire and Middlesex border, a stone’s throw from Harefield Hospital.
+Let’s go on a wander with her and find out more about its management and the wildlife that thrives here.

 Anna Daniels, Reserves Officer at Herts and Middlesex Wildlife Trust